Six ways to use AI right now to create better marketing emails

 1. Segment your list better, faster

-These are the first two things your subscribers see in the email you send them.
+Preheaders and subject lines are the first two things your subscribers see in the email you send them.
 And they are immensely important.
 Nearly half of all email recipients decide to open an email based on the subject line alone.
-With A/B testing, click-through rates (CTR) can improve by almost 30%.
+With A/B testing, you can improve click-through rates (CTR) by almost 30%.

-Since you likely know what the email deals with, who it’s directed toward, and why, share that with your AI chatbot and have it find optional subject lines, not just variations on what the copywriter crafted, but examples of top-performing lines that might deal with the nature of your email.
-If you’re looking to conduct A/B testing, this saves loads of time to find subject lines to compare.
+Because you likely know what the email deals with, who it’s directed toward, and why, share that with your AI chatbot and have it find optional subject lines—not just variations on what the copywriter crafted, but examples of top-performing lines that might deal with the nature of your email.
+If you’re looking to conduct A/B testing, this approach saves loads of time finding subject lines to compare.

 3. Design images that grab attention

 As noted, using AI isn’t limited to words.
 It can be applied to help you create a visual that can prove to be a performance booster.
-In addition, it can be used to help find visuals of a size and type that will not hinder deliverability or contribute to the email being clipped if Gmail clients are used by subscribers.
-Yes, AI can make you a hero when selecting hero images.
-(That’s the only “Dad joke” you’ll find here but had to share.)
+In addition, you can use it to help find visuals of a size and type that will not hinder deliverability or contribute to the email being clipped if subscribers use Gmail clients.

 4. Overcome writer’s block